AhMunnaEetChoo/HousePlantBattles_CG/README.md

 Diggle:
 - make tidy up remove the last card, not all of them in stack
 - liked the bluffing version

+Alternate win conditions:
+2nd player can end the game, otherwise 2nd player can add 1 more plant (this may be too powerful so item?) after the 9th plant is played players make a final bluff play, resolve the bluffs in order starting with final player first